atrocore/docs-old/modules/pdf-generator.md

 > Please note, templates for generation of PDF files are needed to be individually coded for this module to work.
 Usually these are coded directly by AtroCore Team or by our Solution Partner.

+> Please note, for pdf generation chrome is required on your server.
+It is used for PDf generation.

 PDF document can be generated for:
 - single item, eg some product
 - list of items, eg list of products.